jensmeder/DarkLightning/README.md

 ## 1. Features

-* iOS und OSX implementations to transmit data with up to 480 MBit via USB between iOS and OSX
+* iOS/tvOS und OSX implementations to transmit data with up to 480 MBit via USB between iOS/tvOS and OSX
-* Simulator connection for debugging with iOS Simulator
+* Simulator connection for debugging with iOS/tvOS Simulator
-* Information on connected iOS devices on OSX
+* Information on connected iOS/tvOS devices on OSX
-* Callbacks for newly connected and disconnected iOS devices on OSX
+* Callbacks for newly connected and disconnected iOS/tvOS devices on OSX

 ## 2. Requirements

 * iOS 8.0+
+* tvOS 9.0+
 * Mac OS X 10.9+
 * Xcode 7+ (due to new Objective-C syntax with nullability and generics)